Aaronharding10/Tic-Tac-Toe1/README.md

 ###

+### Color

+Colors were kept as black and white as possible as the game itself is very black and white and minimalist.
+"Whitesmoke" however was used for the background color throughout.

 ### [Features Left to Implement](#features-left-to-implement)
 * Improved computer logic -
 I would like to implement some logic within the makeComputerMove function to improve it's ability to attack and defend instead of picking random cells to choose.